Clubs and Activities at SFS

 Take a look at a few favorites of the SFS graduate students:

-The Africa Forum works to spread awareness and promote dialogue about the 54 nations of Africa amongst Georgetown University graduate student by hosting professionally-focused events, promoting awareness of African culture and history, enabling outreach to the local African community and experts in African issues, and keeping members aware of current international affairs issues in Africa.
+The Africa Forum works to spread awareness and promote dialogue about the 54 nations of Africa amongst Georgetown University graduate students by hosting professionally-focused events, promoting awareness of African culture and history, enabling outreach to the local African community and experts in African issues, and keeping members aware of current international affairs issues in Africa.

 The Georgetown Asia-Pacific Forum (APF) connects graduate students, alumni, and practitioners who are interested in Asian affairs, including East Asia and Southeast Asia.
 APF aims to facilitate interests and deepen understandings on issues in the Asia-Pacific region–ranging from politics, economy, and development to culture and food.